Who are we?

 Kate Garmise, aka Cactus Kate, has been sliding into retirement and is rarely seen these days.

-Dick Ducic has joined the staff as a proofreader and ad representative.
+Dick Ducic joined the staff as a proofreader and ad representative.
 He's retired from two other demanding jobs and considers this parttime job fun.
 An avid reader, he is also a bookseller and manages at Copper News Book Store.
 His e-mail is DickD@cunews.info

 Kattie Allen handles the front desk and also takes pictures and does some interviewing and writing.
 You may send her e-mail at firstname.lastname@example.org